DylanLRPollock/Monkey-Head-Project/docs/New-To-AI.md

 # Monkey Head Project Overview

-The Monkey Head Project aims to build an adaptive AI Operating System (AIOS) called **GenCore**, which coordinates robotics hardware and legacy systems.
+The Monkey Head Project aims to build an adaptive AI Operating System (AIOS) called **Huey**, which coordinates robotics hardware and legacy systems.
 The project envisions a universally accessible platform that enhances human-machine collaboration and ensures ethical governance.

 ## Core Components
-- **GenCore AIOS** – A hierarchical OS with HostOS, SubOS and NanoOS layers for strategic, operational and hardware-level control.
+- **Huey AIOS** – A hierarchical OS with HostOS, SubOS and NanoOS layers for strategic, operational and hardware-level control.
 - **Huey Robotic Shell** – A modular prototype integrating advanced hardware with autonomous power and safety mechanisms.
 - **Cloud Pyramid Ethical Governance** – Multi-tier oversight combining community input with a Supreme Court AI to enforce ethical standards.

 ## Vision and Development Phases
 The project believes that with enough dedication, an individual can create a fully autonomous robot.
-GenCore is designed to run on diverse hardware, from legacy machines like the VIC-20 and C64 to modern platforms.
+Huey is designed to run on diverse hardware, from legacy machines like the VIC-20 and C64 to modern platforms.

 **Phase 1 (April 11, 2024)** established foundational hardware and initial AI/OS integration, proving compatibility with legacy systems.